Scrum in Agile Testing: 10 Tips That Actually Work

 What is Scrum Testing?

-Scrum testing is a process that helps you ensure that each sprint delivers high-quality software.
+Scrum testing is the practice of verifying quality continuously throughout each sprint, so issues get caught before they reach the next cycle.
 It plays a vital role in Agile development.
 Instead of waiting until the end, testing happens throughout the development process, allowing you to catch issues early and make quick adjustments.
 Here’s what makes Scrum testing essential:

 Not quite rugby: features of Scrum methodology